 Step two – O (Oil)

 In this step, you can choose any oil to lock in the moisture.
-In order to select the best oil, you should know the porosity of your natural hair.
+However, in order to select the best oil, you should know the porosity of your natural hair.

-For example, if you have low porosity hair, using lightweight oils such as Grapeseed and Avocado would work best for your hair.
+For example, if you have low porosity hair, using lightweight oils such as Grapeseed and Avocado would work best.
 High porosity hair would need heavier oils such as Olive and Castor.

 Don’t know your porosity?
 Check out this post to figure yours out today: The Guide to Learning Your Porosity